er1czz/beyondwords/README.md

 5. Takeaways
  - Top predictive features: characters, words, and their averages
- - User engagement is the key
+ - User engagement is a key factor to improve conversion

 ## Examples
  <details>